This article was updated on June 30th 2021.

-The human eye boasts a riveting evolutionary journey.
-Ninety-five percent of all living organisms possess the ability of sight, though not a single pair perceives the world the same.
-For the developed beasts, vision funds everything from poetry to judicious engagement.
 At one time, brown eyes were the human default, but a chain of mutations has authored varying shades of blue, green and even gray.
-You’ve likely read poesy dedicated to the each, but what real-world associations does eye color submit?
+You’ve likely read poetry dedicated to each, but what real-world associations does eye color submit?

-Thankfully, the authors over at 1-800 contact have done the leg work for us, surveying 1,000 people in regards to the practical perception of “peepers”.
+Thankfully, the authors over at 1-800 Contacts have done the leg work for us, surveying 1,000 people in regards to the practical perception of “peepers.”

 Quite the spectacle

 Fifty-five percent of the respondents involved in the report were female, and 45% were male.
-The subjects ranged in age from 18 to 78 with a median age of 38 and a standard deviation of 12.3 and 67% of these were in a relationship.
+The subjects ranged in age from 18 to 78 with a median age of 38 and 67% of these subjects were in a relationship.

-For a start, I was surprised to learn that neither blue nor hazel eyes were voted to be the most aesthetically pleasing.
+For a start, it was surprising to learn that neither blue nor hazel eyes were voted to be the most aesthetically pleasing.
 Gray eyes received an average score of 7.4.
 This was especially true of men with the average female participant favoring green eyes just a hair more than gray.